dtphelan/blog/_posts/2013-03-23-nuclearRetention.markdown

 Nuclear power has historically provided baseload generation for the United States’ electric grid, and supplied roughly 10% of the country’s energy generation in 2013.
 Nuclear offers baseload power with low greenhouse gas emissions and low fuel costs, but issues with high up-front costs and, increasingly, low wholesale electricity costs have limited the expansion of nuclear power.
 Existing plants that must compete with the price of natural gas in restructured markets have, in some cases, opted to shut down rather than operate at losses.
 The price pressures on nuclear power have placed the future of the resource under threat.

 Figure 1 offers a summary of the American nuclear fleet and the energy markets that they operate in.
 Blue states are those with restructured, or deregulated, markets, and orange states are those that deregulated, but later suspended restructuring.
-The grey dots show operating nuclear plants, while the red dots show recently closed nuclear plants.
+The grey dots show operating nuclear plants, while the red dots show recently closed nuclear plants and green dots show nuclear plants under construction.

 ![Electricity Restructuring and Nuclear Power Plants](img/nuclearRetention/figureOne.png)

 29 nuclear plants operate in restructured markets, and a further 5 have been part of a restructured market in the past.
 24 plants operate in regulated markets.
-Three additional not-pictured plants are under construction, each in regulated states.
+Three additional are under construction, each in regulated states.
 Closures have taken place in one formerly deregulated market and three regulated states, although two of those three plants were operating as merchant generators that sold their power in nearby electric markets.
 Estimations of “at-risk” plants vary, but most at-risk plants currently operate in restructured markets.

 Nuclear power also offers economic support to local economies, and those impacts are perhaps more immediate to their communities than a closure’s impacts on the larger energy markets.
 Nuclear plants offer high-paying jobs that, in some cases, represent a large part of a community’s payroll.
 Table 1 shows economic data regarding the communities in which a nuclear plant has been closed, which varies from the small communities of Windham County, Vermont and Kewaunee County, Wisconsin, to the populous San Diego County, California.